 So load arm basically takes up the entire length of the lever, starting from load at one end to the fulcrum at the opposite end.

 While effort being in the middle of the fulcrum and load, effort arm is just a part of the entire lever length.

 Naturally, load arm(LA) is always bigger than the effort arm(EA) for class III lever.

 As Mech Advantage is the ratio of EA and LA, so for class III (where LA>>EA) Mech advantage is always less than 1.

-In Spite of that class III lever is used in specific conditions where more effort is applied to lift much lighter load but with greater ‘comfort’.
+In Spite of that we use class III lever in specific conditions where we apply more effort to lift much lighter load but with greater ‘comfort’.